linpengcheng/PurefunctionPipelineDataflow/README.md

   and the large industrial assembly line is the mainstream production technology in the world.

 - The best task planning tool is the Gantt chart, and the best implementation method is the warehouse/workshop model implemented by the factory.

+#### Principles of the model

+- Division of tasks
+  - Divide tasks by Gantt chart.
+  - A type of task is only responsible for the corresponding type of workshop.
+  - Data management is handled by the warehouse.
+  - Task scheduling is in charge of the scheduling function of warehouse.

+- Unified scheduling
+  - Unified scheduling by the scheduling function of warehouse.
+  - The scheduling function dynamically plans the order of completion of tasks according to the Gantt chart algorithm, and calls the workshop to complete the assigned tasks.
+  - This approach is the easiest to optimize the overall efficiency of the system.

+- Concentration and decentralization
+  - Data is centrally managed by the warehouse.
+  - Data processing is independently produced by each workshop, there is no interaction between each workshop, and each workshop is only responsible for the warehouse.

+- Level chain
+  - In a warehouse/workshop model,
+    all workshops are managed by one warehouse.
+  - Each warehouse/workshop model can be used as a workshop component (like an integrated chip) and managed by the upper-level warehouse.

+- Definiteness
+  - Each workshop should have definiteness standard specifications for initial state (parameters) and target state (return value).
+  - Each warehouse has a definiteness standard specification for input/output data.

+- Order
+  - Each workshop transforms the initial state to the target state step by step through a series of pipelines (pure functions), and finally returns to the warehouse.
+  - The tasks of the entire system are dynamically planned by the scheduling function according to the Gantt chart algorithm to execute the order, and the workshop is called to complete the assigned tasks.

+- Standardization
+  - All data are produced and organized according to standard specifications.
+  - The logic of the workshop can be kept simple and efficient.

+- Exception handling
+  - Exceptional situations and problems refer to new situations and problems that are difficult for each workshop to adjust by itself or not included in the original design.
+  - The top management (warehouse) should avoid dealing with small problems in the work, which is the responsibility of the workshop.
+  - Exceptional situations and problems are handled by the top management (warehouse) dispatched (or established) "specialized workshop for handling exceptions".

 #### Framework code of the model